 Fit your education into your life

 Let me know if you’ve heard this one: an NP walks into their first job interview after completing their online program.
 The interviewer takes one look at their resume and hires them on the spot.

 Concerned about obtaining your nursing degree online or in a specific timeframe?
 Think you need a traditional brick and mortar school program?
 These are excellent concerns you have, but most level-headed interviewers are more concerned about obtaining the right person for the job and ensuring you have adequate education and training to fill the position.
 Rest easier by ensuring your intended program, whether online, traditional or hybrid, is accredited through the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing.
 Furthermore, employers are concerned about how much hands-on clinical experience you’ve attained during your program, speaking to your ability to interact with patients and staff, work as a team and problem solve.
 Your valued experience as a BSN-trained RN is taken into further consideration as well, so go ahead and take that next patient.
 I’m sure your Charge Nurse will thank you.

 With so many interesting nurse practitioner specialties, it can be difficult to narrow it down to just one.
-Picmonic can help you carve out some time by helping you learn faster with our mnemonic visual study guides that use fun stories and characters to boost retention, all while making studying more enjoyable with features like a daily quiz that’s tailor-made just for you, based on the facts you need to know!
+Thankfully, Picmonic can help you carve out some time by allowing you learn faster with our mnemonic visual study guides that use fun stories and characters to boost retention, all while making studying more enjoyable with features like a daily quiz tailor-made just for you, based on the facts you need to know!
 Sign up for a free trial today!